Eylity/Atents-ClassF-C/Assets/Assets/KriptoFX/MeshEffect/Readme.txt

 ------------------------------------------------------------------------------------------------------------------------------------------

 For correct effects working you must:

-1) Use included postprocessing profile "\Assets\KriptoFX\MeshEffect\PostProcess Profile.asset" (If you want effects which look like in the video example)
+1) Use included postprocessing profile "\Assets\KriptoFX\MeshEffect\PostEffects Profile.asset" (If you want effects which look like in the video example)

+With new unity 2019.3+ the bloom posteffect was changed (again...)
+Right now you need set up this settings in PostEffects Profile-> bloom.

+Quality = High (we use HDRP, and no different in perfomance with this simple posteffect) Threshold = 1.5
+Intencity = 0.5
+Scatter = 0.9

 ------------------------------------------------------------------------------------------------------------------------------------------